nightroman/Invoke-Build/README.md

 and you are done, scripts are downloaded and their directory is added to the path.
 You may need to start a new PowerShell session with the updated path.

-Otherwise download the directory *"Invoke-Build"* to the current location by this PowerShell command:

-    Invoke-Expression "& {$((New-Object Net.WebClient).DownloadString('https://github.com/nightroman/PowerShelf/raw/master/Save-NuGetTool.ps1'))} Invoke-Build"

-Consider to include the directory with scripts to the path so that script paths may be omitted in commands.
-Alternatively, rename to *InvokeBuild* and copy to the PowerShell module directory in order to use as the module.
+Otherwise, download the package manually, rename it to zip, extract its *tools* and rename to *InvokeBuild*.
+Consider to include this directory to the path so that script paths may be omitted in commands.
+Or copy to the PowerShell module directory in order to use as the module.

 With *cmd.exe* use the helper *ib.cmd*.
 For similar experience in interactive PowerShell use an alias `ib` defined in a PowerShell profile